achesky/daily-headlines-cli-app/NOTES.md

 Action Plan:

-Build it out for New York Times until it's "real"
+Build it out for New York Times !!!!!

-Add in Newspaper class

-Add in Washington Post articles